You Can Find Hope and Freedom, Too

 Lynn: I like to say I got a gift.
 It wasn’t in a pretty package with a matching bow.
 It was a gift to me.
 It was the gift of anger.
 I ended up being a very angry woman.
 I lived with this constant low level irritation and blow up over little stupid things, really on the fringe with my boys, thinking I didn’t like who I was becoming.

 This anger was scaring me.
-I was okay being sad and I was okay being lonely and depressed but the anger terrified me.
-It really was the catalyst that forced my hand and made me realize I needed help, that something had to change inside of me, that I couldn’t live like this.
+I was okay being sad.
+I was okay being lonely and depressed.
+But the anger terrified me.
+It really was the catalyst that forced my hand and made me realize I needed help.
+That something had to change inside of me.
+That I couldn’t live like this.